 Moving beyond the simple monitoring and conditional action type of scripts, I recognized a need to build in more “intelligence” to some of my scripts.
 For example, the backup admin who was ultimately responsible for the environment was often times dismayed to get emails on a Saturday that none of the backups ran because the tapes were FULL.
 So it was time to write a capacity planning automation script, yes, I called it that.
 This was a necessity due to the fact that this particular customer at the time would not buy a larger tape library to handle the increased data load placed on the backup server environment.
 So, this script would run (out of cron) as often as the backup admin would like and query the tape library via the backup catalog and the calculate the available capacity.
 It would then look at the upcoming scheduled backup job types and compare it to the previous backup jobs of the same types and make a recommendation whether tapes needed to be removed and replaced with blank media to accommodate upcoming backup jobs.
 It would even create a picklist for the admin that they could feed to another script that would move these tapes to the I/E slot without having to open the library and causing it to go offline.
 That was pretty slick, for the time, and it provided real proactive data for the admin team to act upon.
 If they paid attention to the emails sent to $someone_who_cares, then they would never get the panicked phone calls on Saturdays from the NOC personnel.

 To many people, Unix seemed very foreign and difficult to use.
 To all of us Unix types, we liked that job security and the exclusive club it placed us in.
 I found the Unix community to be one of close camaraderie where tips and tricks were freely shared, often times in lieu of progressing on the tasks at hand.
-However, those times were short-lived as these systems, applications, and platforms we were administering were growing more and more complex with fewer experienced bodies to manage it.
-We, therefore, had to find ways to automate or die.
-The easier we made these solutions for others to monitor and manage, the better for us.
-The same is true today.
-Just think of all the complexities that are hidden behind a slick GUI or dashboard and while some of us die-hards still pine for command line, we are thankful for these GUIs and dashboards so we can focus on more critical functions within our organizations.

 The automation I just outlined is great as it does help to remove some of the potential human error, and it may still only be “conditional automation”, such as found with IFTTT, but intelligent automation changes everything.
 How wonderful would it have been if I could have had an actively monitoring daemon of NOAA tracking hurricanes, or massive snowstorms, and make intelligent decisions about proactively protecting my data, while at the same time deciding where to move my data and workloads in the event I lose a datacenter to these storms?